The Commons at Mythava

 You probably can.

-It's not loneliness exactly — though it can feel like that.
+It's not loneliness exactly.
 It's the sense that the life you're actually living and the life you know is possible are separated by something you can't quite close.
-That you've done significant work on yourself and somehow remain isolated in it.
-That the people around you are good people — and that almost none of them are in the same conversation you're in.
+That you've done significant work on yourself — and somehow remain isolated in it.
+That the people around you are good people, and that almost none of them are in the same conversation you're in.

 That gap isn't personal failure.
 It isn't a character flaw.
-And it isn't evidence that the right people don't exist.
+It isn't evidence that the right people don't exist.
 What you've been missing isn't a better platform.
-It isn't more content.
 It's people — specific people, in genuine relationship with you, over time — who are building something real and who need what you have to offer.

 The Commons is built to produce exactly that.